brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive calendar-in-angular4.md

 - **Next button:** Go to next day in Day-mode, week in Week-mode, etc...
 - **Previous button:** Go to previous day in Day-mode, week in week-mode, etc...
-- **Day, Week, Month buttons:** Change to viewmode
+- **Day, Week, Month buttons:** Change to different viewmode
-- **searchTerm input:** Filters the appointments live when we type in it
+- **searchTerm input:** Filters the appointments live when the user types in it
-- **plus-buttons:** Allow the user to create new appointments
+- **plus-buttons:** Allows the user to create new appointments
-- **trashcan-buttons:** Allow the user to remove appointments
+- **trashcan-buttons:** Allows the user to remove appointments
-- **description inputs:** Allow the user to update the description of the appointment
+- **description inputs:** Allows the user to update the description of the appointment

+I decided to use firebase as a backend and let me spoil something for you. **This application will be completely real-time, and it will work without an internet connection as well**.

-**Note:** One small issue, we can only create appointments at noon =) But hey!
+**Note:** One small issue, we can only create lunch-appointments =) But hey!
 Consider it some homework.

 ## Setting up the project

 I've created a git branch to get us started.
-It contains the dumb components which are already implemented, it contains the smart component (without the reactive logic part), the setup and the styles.
-The goal ofcourse is to focus on the reactive part.
+It contains the default logic, setup and styles.
+There is no reactive code written yet, just plain angular code.
+The goal is to write the reactive part ourselves.

-First of all, we will clone the project locally, and checkout the **initial** branch.
-This branch already contains all the uninteresting parts we don't want to write right now.

 ### The component tree

 ![The component tree](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar3.png)
-The topbar-component, day-view-component, week-view-component, month-view-component and day-detail-component components are already written for us.
-In this article we will focus on the **app-root**.
-The smart component that will contain the reactive logic.
+The dumb components are completely implemented.
+The app-root is the one and only smart component that we will focus on.

+If you don't know the difference between smart and dumb components, [read this first](http://blog.brecht.io/components-demystified/#smart-vs-dumb-components).

 ### Installing the project locally
+First of all, we will clone the project locally, and checkout the **initial** branch.
+This branch already contains all the uninteresting parts we don't want to write right now.

 In the terminal, go to the folder where you want to install the project and execute the following commands: